dtrckd/pymake/Readme.md

 ## Features [](#1)
 * Specification of design of experimentations with a simple grammar,
 * Indexation of specifications, models, scripts and corpus,
-* command-line toolkit for quick design and experience testing,
+* Command-line toolkit for quick design and experience testing,
 * Support experience rules filtering,
 * Support experience parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
-* browse, design and test several models and corpus find in the literature.
+* Browse, design and test several models and corpus found in the literature.

 Perspectives :